adjective: done in a way that is designed, skilled.

-Developmental editing, the heart of it: Fueling your creative process while bolstering structure.
-A book developmental editor flies at a higher altitude, giving insight and helping you get down to the bones of your deeper thoughts, concretize elements, and flesh out characters and actions.
-It's the bigger-picture view, the panorama, to help define the book’s form, create believable dialogue, and connect the dots for transitional storytelling.
+Developmental editing, the heart of it all: Fueling your creative process while bolstering structure.
+It's flying at a higher altitude, giving insight and helping you get down to the bones of your deeper thoughts, concretize elements, and flesh out chapter and story development, character arcs and character status, plot concerns, logical stream, clarity issues, inconsistent tones, writing and movement concerns, timelines.
+It's the bigger-picture view, the panorama, to help define the book’s form and connect the dots for transitional storytelling.

-Line editing—in my book—falls under the developmental editing umbrella—but approaches the manuscript from a different lens.
-It's word-obsessed, poetic, targeting style, voice, syntax, movement, and the rhythm of your words and paragraph structures.
+Line editing is developmental editing's soul mate, nestled under its umbrella.
+But line editing approaches the manuscript from a different lens.
+It's word-obsessed, poetic, image-building, targeting style, voice, tone, syntax, movement, fluidity, atmosphere, pacing, dialogue flow, rhythm of your words and paragraph structures, credibility issues, stereotypical usages, nebulous sentences.
 In other words, how you tell your story.
-It also touches on lighter structural corrections for fluidity and clarity as well as red flags problematic scenes and redundancies.
+It also touches on lighter structural corrections to flag problematic scenes and redundancies.

 Each developmental editing stage moves you closer to becoming a better writer, exploring untapped creativity and releasing a book project with current market trends in mind.

-You can exhale.
-AnnCastro Studio honors you—the author—within the creative process.
+Breathe.
+AnnCastro Studio honors you within the creative process.
+You're the author.
 The final editorial decisions rest in your hands.
 After all, it's your book, your vision, your baby.
 As book editor, I'm the midwife, easing your journey and ensuring your best book delivery.

 Self-publishing hip-hip-hooray stories.
 I'm thrilled one of my author-clients—who commissioned me for developmental editing and book editing (line editing and copyediting)—reached a coveted sweet spot, self-publishing her first book, which struck double gold: IPPY gold medal award (Young Adult Fiction, e-book category) and Wishing Shelf Independent Book Awards gold medal (teenage division).
 And now our author-editorial partnership continues across different genres, from that YA dystopian series to an adult psychological thriller series.

-Another book project in women's health and nutrition—the noted author commissioned me for work embodying developmental editing, ghostwriting, and line editing—became the major publisher's lead book for the year it was released.
+Another book project in women's health and nutrition—commissioned work embodied developmental editing, ghostwriting, and line editing—became the major publisher's lead book for the year it was released.